MATRIX-02/matrix-02/README.md

 currently_working_on_project: Zynka
 2024 Goals: ["Create 25+ Projects and learn at least 5-10 new Technologies."]
 hobbies: ["Gaming", "Gym", "Art"]
+DESCLAIMER: THAT IS NOT A CIGARETTE.
+ITS POKI-POKI
 ```

 ---